katboi01/Kemono-Friends-3-Toolbox/README.md

 -KF3 DMM installed and playable

--A file extracted with https://github.com/Perfare/AssetStudio, detailed instructions are inside the program

 ## It can:

 -List all friends in cache with their id's

--Calculate Friend stats depending on level, stars, WR (GUI mode)

 -View information about friends, including min/max stats, skills, trivia, upgrade materials